Honor-and-Valor/Guild-Code/README.md

 ## CHAPTER 3—APPOINTMENT OF CITIZENS AS DEPUTIES

 ### §201.
 Appointment of Citizens
-Veterans of Honor and Valor and the Commander-in-chief may, under extraordinary circumstances as specified by section 202 of this title, apppint citizens as special deputies to keep the peace as specified by Chapter 2 of this title, provided such appointed citizen is not otherwise disqualified to serve as a Commander.
+Veterans of Honor and Valor and the Commander-in-chief may, under extraordinary circumstances as specified by section 202 of this title, appoint citizens as special deputies to keep the peace as specified by Chapter 2 of this title, provided such appointed citizen is not otherwise disqualified to serve as a Commander.
 Failure of such deputies to correctly enforce the Litany of Honor and Valor or this code shall be the responsibility of the deputizer.

 ### §202.
 Extraordinary Circumstances